redhat-sap/sap-workshops/sap-integration/README.md

   --header 'Content-Type: application/json'
 ```

 You need to use that APIKey information now and add it to the new Policy you are going to create for your `SAP Business Hub` Product in 3scale.
-To do this, browse to the top Menu and select the `SAP Business Hub` Product you have created.
-From the left Menu, click on `Integration - Policies`.
+To do this, browse to the top menu and select the `SAP Business Hub` Product you have created.
+From the left menu, click on `Integration - Policies`.
 Select `Add Policy` link, and from the list of policies you will be presented, select `Header Modification`.
 This will be added automatically to the Product policies but is not configured yet.
 To do this, click on the `Header Modification` Policy from the Policy Chain list, and use the **`+`** button from the **REQUEST** section.
 Add the following information for this Policy:

-- op: Create the header when not set, add the value when set
+- op: Create the header when not set, add the value when setting
 - header: APIKey
 - value_type: Evaluate 'value' as plain text
 - value: XXXXXXXXXXXXXXXXXXXXXXXXXXX (this value must contain the real value for your API Key in SAP Business Hub)

 [![500-left](img/3scale_policy.gif)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_policy.gif)

-The Product has now the required Policy configured to authenticate request to SAP Business HUB's APIs.
-The next thing to do is to create an `Application Plan` in order to enable developers and users to consume your API.
-An Applicatin Plan will be used to establish the rules (limits, pricing, features) for using your API.
-By default your API will require every request to be authenticated using an API Key.
+The Product has now the required Policy configured to authenticate a request to SAP Business HUB's APIs.
+The next thing to do is to create an `Application Plan` to enable developers and users to consume your API.
+An Application Plan will be used to establish the rules (limits, pricing, features) for using your API.
+By default, your API will require every request to be authenticated using an API Key.
 You are going to create later an Account containing one Application linked to this Application Plan that will contain the required API Key for authentication.
-This way the metrics for who is consuming you API can be measured and apply things like billing or limits per use.
+This way the metrics for who is consuming you API can be measured and apply things as billing or limits peruse.

-In order to create an Application Plan for your Product, browse to the top Menu and select the `SAP Business Hub` Product you have created.
+To create an Application Plan for your Product, browse to the top menu and select the `SAP Business Hub` Product you have created.
 From the dashboard, on the `Published Application Plans` section, use the `Create Application Plan` link to create one.
 Add the following information to this Application Plan, leaving the rest of the fields with the defaults values:

 - Name: Free Unlimited
 - System name: free_unlimited

 Once created, the Application Plan will be in `hidden` state.
-In order to publish it, click on the `Publish` link for that Application Plan.
+To publish it, click on the `Publish` link for that Application Plan.

 [![500-left](img/3scale_application_plan.gif)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_application_plan.gif)

 The next thing you need to do is to create a new Account.
-This Account will be the top level information for the API consumers, and can contain multiple objects like Applications, Users or Subscriptions.
-To create an Account, select `Dashboard` from the top Menu and click on the `ACCOUNT` link on the top.
+This Account will be the top-level information for the API consumers and can contain multiple objects like Applications, Users or Subscriptions.
+To create an Account, select `Dashboard` from the top menu and click on the `ACCOUNT` link on the top.
 An Account called 'Developer' already exists in the system, but you are going to create a new one using the `Create` link from the right providing the following information:

 - Username: account_admin
 - Email: admin@myorg.com
 - Password: (use any random password)
 - Organization/Group Name: MyOrg

 Once the Account is created, you will see different links to objects linked to the Account like Application, Users or Service Subscriptions on the top.
-You need to create an Application for this Account now, which will generate the API Key required for authetication.
+You need to create an Application for this Account now, which will generate the API Key required for authentication.
 Click on the `Application` link from the menu on the top, and then use the `Create Application` link on the right.
 Add the following information to create the Application:

 - Application Plan: SAP Business Hub - Free Unlimited
 - Service Plan: Default
 - Name: SAP APIs Unlimited
 - Description: SAP APIs Free Unlimited

-Once the Application has been created, you will be able to see the API Key required to authenticate request for this Application for this Account.
+Once the Application has been created, you will be able to see the API Key required to authenticate a request for this Application for this Account.

 [![500-left](img/3scale_new_account.gif)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_new_account.gif)

 At this point, you should be able to use your **SAP Business Hub** Product you have created in 3scale.
 There is only one step missing, as the APIcast has not been promoted yet to Staging or Production.
-This capability will give you the opportunity to make changes in your Product, promote those changes to your Stage environment and once validated promote it to Production.
+This capability will allow you to make changes in your Product, promote those changes to your Stage environment and once validated promote it to Production.

 Let's promote your APIcast configuration to Stage, validate you can use any of the methods exposed by the `Analytical Reporting - View Management API` and promote this to Production if everything is working as expected.
-To do this, browse to the top Menu and select the `SAP Business Hub` Product.
-From the left Menu go to `Integration - Configuration` and click on the `Promote to Staging APIcast` link.
+To do this, browse to the top menu and select the `SAP Business Hub` Product.
+From the left menu go to `Integration - Configuration` and click on the `Promote to Staging APIcast` link.

 [![500-left](img/3scale_stage_promotion.gif)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/3scale_stage_promotion.gif)

 Once the APIcast has been promoted to Stage you can test it.
 From the same window where you have promoted to Stage, check the `Staging APIcast` section and get the URL from `Example curl for testing`.
 There are different ways to check this.
 You can use your browser, or you can use `curl` or a tool like `Postman`, which is the option selected for this demo.
 Check the `Analytical Reporting` backend configuration on the `APIcast Configuration` section form the same window you did the promotion.
 You will see the initial configuration done for the `Analytical Reporting` Backend you did when configuring the Backend.
-The `Public Path` configured for this one in particular is `/reporting`, and this is the path we need to add to the Stagging URL in order to test our API.
+The `Public Path` configured for this one, in particular, is `/reporting`, and this is the path we need to add to the Stagging URL to test our API.

 [![300-left](img/apicast_path.png)](https://redhat-sap.github.io/sap-workshops/sap-integration/img/apicast_path.png)